Chittlehampton Garden Show

 Picture

 Also stepping down from her role as Steward supporting Derek is Cynthia Cockram.
 Cynthia has been quietly following the judges around and taking note of the scoring (pictured here in action with judge, Peter Cole).
 Another key role has been ensuring that the content/number of exhibits is correct trying not to let anyone be disqualified.
 Many thanks to Cynthia for her years of support.
+For 2025 we have Bill Lee who will be our Judge for the Flower, Fruits and Vegetables, and he will be ably assisted by Trish Connolly, both residents in Chittlehampton.

 A Little History.....